henriquenovais/extract-pdf/README.md

 - Encrypted PDFs are not supported
 - The script processes all pages in the PDF and extracts text from each page
 - Each page in the output file is clearly separated with visual separators and page numbers
-- The watermark filter is optional and disabled by default
+- The signature filter is optional and disabled by default